Muon anomalous magnetic moment and Right handed sterile neutrino: Summery and remarks

-\item {In addition, we provided Fig.~\eqref{Wein1} (left panel) for presenting the contribution to $\Delta a_{\mu}$ due to this sort of right-handed sterile neutrino interaction with SM particle.
+\item {Using the obtained correction term on the $a_{\boldsymbol{\mu}}$ , i.e. Eq.\eqref{weinberg2},, we provided Fig.~\eqref{Wein1} (left panel) for presenting the contribution to $\Delta a_{\mu}$ due to this sort of right-handed sterile neutrino interaction with SM particle.
 In the right panel of Fig. \eqref{Wein1}, the percentage of the ${\boldsymbol{\mu}}$ anomaly compensation in terms of $\mathcal{G}_R$ has been plotted.
-According to this figure, for the $\mathcal{G}_R \approx0.002$ and $M_D\approx 100 \text{GeV}$, the right-handed neutrino can address the whole anomaly and play a significant role in the context of $\mu$AMM.}

-\end{itemize} To further constrain sterile neutrinos' effective mass scale and coupling to SM particles, we necessarily require more experiments and observations.
+According to this figure, for the $\mathcal{G}_R \approx0.005$ and $M_D^l\approx 100 \text{GeV}$, the right-handed neutrino can address the whole anomaly and play a significant role in the context of $\mu$AMM.} \end{itemize} To further constrain sterile neutrinos' effective mass scale and coupling to SM particles, we necessarily require more experiments and observations.

-Before ending this paper it should be mentioned that the impacts of the effective operators and Feynman diagrams on processes involving different lepton flavors, and explore the constraints by using lepton flavor-violating observables will be investigated in an independent work \cite{newemu}.
+Before ending this paper it should be noted that the impacts of the effective operators and Feynman diagrams on processes involving different lepton flavors, and explore the constraints by using lepton flavor-violating observables will be investigated in an independent work \cite{newemu}.